 As with cable TV, unwatched streaming services could also drain your budget if you have those bills on autopay.

-Instead, consider re-evaluating your streaming services each month to see which ones you use and which ones you don’t.
-Many of these services don’t require an annual contract, so you can cancel when you want to.
+Instead, consider reevaluating your streaming service use.
+Many of these services don't require an annual contract, so you can cancel when you want to.

 Music streaming services